 Yet guidance also involves educating teenagers about the process toward their life's goals and knowing how to appreciate the necessary steps.
 Delegating responsibilities for character development, introducing them to people in their fields of interest, and taking them to observe mentors at work are ideas that cost nothing except a person's time.

 3. Affirmation.
-Affirmation is one of the most powerful tools for helping teens develop into “world changers”.
-Affirmation isn’t about agreeing with a teenager’s beliefs, as much as it is directing individuals toward wholesome and satisfying dreams that benefit both the pursuer and others.
+Affirmation is one of the most powerful tools for helping teens develop into "world changers".
+Affirmation isn't about agreeing with a teenager's beliefs, as much as it is directing individuals toward wholesome and satisfying dreams that benefit both the pursuer and others.
 I remember a particular teenager telling me she knew what not to do because her parents were clear about her boundaries.
-“Yet, what am I suppose to do within those boundaries?”
+"Yet, what am I supposed to do within those boundaries?"
 Simply knowing when you are doing wrong does not move a person toward purposeful living.
 Parents, mentors, and youth programming leaders can generate positive change in teens by affirming them when they do things that are beneficial for themselves and others.
 This is true both in faith development and in career development.
 Individuals often tell me they know what they are not to do on a resume or in an interview, but seem not to grasp what to do.
 Affirmation is a process of discovery that enables individuals to grasp concepts that develop both professionalism and character.